Blog post

 How it works in practice on a race weekend

-Each circuit has designated DRS zones and detection points.
-In the race, a driver normally has to be within one second of the car ahead at the detection point to activate DRS in the following zone.
+In the race, a driver normally has to be within that one-second window at the detection point to activate DRS in the following zone.
 In qualifying and practice, DRS is usually free to use whenever the session is green and the car is in the right part of the circuit.

 That difference matters.
 On Saturday, DRS is part of the normal fastest-lap package, so teams trim the setup around how stable the car stays with the flap open.
 On Sunday, it becomes a tactical tool.
 A driver may back out of dirty air in the corners, stay within range at the detection point, then use DRS and battery together on the straight.